Multi-color XFEL pulses with variable color separation and time delay for multi-frame diffraction imaging: Multi-frame diffraction imaging

 \section{Multi-frame diffraction imaging}

+It is necessary to characterize the statistical properties and main parameters of the generated four-color XFEL pulses under realistic operating conditions.
+In particular, the pulse-energy balance among different colors, the shot-to-shot stability inherent to the SASE process, and the transverse radiation properties play a crucial role in determining the applicability of the source for downstream experiments.

-Due to the fully optimized $R_{56}$ values in previous simulation, the first two colors were very strong, which in turn led to quite weak pulses for the last two colors.
-In order to achieve a more evenly tailored distribution of pulse energies, further fine-tuning of the appropriate $R_{56}$ of the dispersive chicanes was performed in the undulator modules.
-As a result, the pulse energies for the four-color X-ray pulses were successfully tailored to 11.3, 8.3, 9.0, and 9.2 $\mu J$, as shown in Fig.~\ref{fig:figure_ba}, respectively.
-The key FEL properties are summarized in Table~\ref{table2}, including the pulse energy, the full width at half maximum (FWHM) of pulse length, spectral bandwidth (FWHM), transverse beam size (rms), transverse divergence (rms).
-Figure~\ref{fig:figure_tra} displays the power density distribution of the four-color X-ray pulses, from which the FWHM transverse beam size can be obtained.
+Since the $R_{56}$ values were fully optimized in the previous simulation, the first two colors exhibited substantially higher pulse energies, at the expense of the last two colors, which became relatively weak.
+To obtain a more evenly tailored pulse-energy distribution among the four colors, additional fine-tuning of the $R_{56}$ values of the dispersive chicanes in the undulator modules was performed.
+To account for shot-to-shot fluctuations inherent to SASE, the pulse energies were evaluated based on 50-shot simulations.
+The results, shown in Fig.~\ref{fig:figure_ba}(a), demonstrate the overall stability of the FEL performance, whereas Figs.~\ref{fig:figure_ba}(b) and (c) present a representative single shot illustrating the typical pulse characteristics.
+Figure~\ref{fig:figure_tra} displays the corresponding transverse power density distributions of the four-color X-ray pulses, from which the rms transverse spot sizes are extracted.
+The main FEL properties of this representative shot are summarized in Table~\ref{table2}, including pulse energy, pulse length (FWHM), spectral bandwidth (FWHM), transverse spot size (rms), and transverse divergence (rms).
+These parameters serve as the input conditions for the subsequent X-ray transport simulations.

-To evaluate the applicability of this type of light for scattering experiments, we can assess its spectroscopic utility to some extent by analyzing its spectral distribution.
-In this analysis, dynamical processes within the sample and the temporal characteristics of multi-color XFEL pulses were not taken into account.
-For this purpose, we introduce an X-ray grating.
-We employ a grating with 2400 lines per millimeter, directing radiation toward the grating surface at a grazing incidence angle of 5 degrees.
-Here, we consider only the first diffraction order of the grating and position a detector at the image plane corresponding to the central wavelength of the FEL radiation to examine the spectral characteristics of the radiation.
+To assess the applicability of this radiation for scattering experiments, its spectroscopic performance is further investigated by analyzing the spectral distribution.
+In this analysis, neither the dynamical response of the sample nor the temporal structure of the multi-color XFEL pulses is considered, allowing the focus to be placed solely on the intrinsic spectral properties of the radiation.
+An X-ray grating with 2400~lines/mm is employed, with the beam incident on the grating surface at a grazing angle of $5^\circ$.
+Only the first diffraction order is taken into account, and a detector is placed at the image plane corresponding to the central wavelength of the FEL radiation to characterize the resulting spectral distribution.